zacanger/getterminal/README.md

 func main() {
   bestTerminal := getterminal.GetTerminal()
-  fmt.Println("best terminal to use is %s\n", bestTerminal) }
+  fmt.Println("best terminal to use is", bestTerminal) }
 ```